Murders of Julie and Robin Kerry: Trial and appeals

 Police initially refused to believe Thomas Cummins' version of the events.
 They theorized that the other men never existed and he had made up the story to cover up his attempted rape of his cousins.
 They believed Julie had fallen off the bridge while resisting his sexual advances, Robin had jumped in to save her, and both had drowned.
 Cummins was initially charged with murder but released due to lack of evidence.
-He later won a settlement from the St. Louis police department for wrongful interrogation techniques.
+He later won a settlement from the St. Louis Police Department for wrongful interrogation techniques.

 Daniel Winfrey, who was 15 years old at the time, confessed to the murder in the presence of police and his parents.
 He pleaded guilty to second-degree murder and forcible rape and testified against the other three in their trials.
 He received a 30-year sentence.
 He testified that Clemons and Richardson were the ones who had pushed the two girls.
 Winfrey was the only white member of the convicted group, which has been raised as a criticism since he was the main prosecution witness.

 Winfrey was granted parole in the summer of 2007; when released, he had served 15 years.

 Clemons was sentenced to death but his conviction was overturned in 2015.
-On December 18th, 2017, Clemons plead guilty to five counts: two counts of second-degree murder, two counts of rape and one count of first degree robbery.
+On December 18, 2017, Clemons pleaded guilty to five counts: two counts of second-degree murder, two counts of rape and one count of first degree robbery.
 He was sentenced to five consecutive life sentences without the possibility of parole.

 Richardson was also given a death sentence, however, it was commuted to life in prison by the Supreme Court of Missouri on October 28, 2003.
 The court cited his sentencing by a judge rather than a jury to be in violation of Apprendi v.
 New Jersey (a case that was decided long after the imposition of sentence).
 Richardson had been the focus of strenuous efforts by death penalty opponents due to his alleged mental deficiencies and because of his age at the time of the murders, even though his own psychologist and his mother testified that he "know[s] the difference between right and wrong."
 In 2005, the Supreme Court of the United States ruled that executions of persons who committed their crimes as juveniles were unconstitutional.